-However, with so much to see and do, it can feel like an uphill struggle to fit everything in, especially if you’re only for 72 or 48 hours in Mexico City.
-To help you out, I’ve put together a complete Mexico City itinerary that will let you enjoy your three days in Mexico City and see all the most iconic Mexico City attractions.
+To help you out, I’ve put together the perfect Mexico City itinerary that will let you enjoy your days in Mexico City and see all the most iconic Mexico City attractions.

 Once upon a time, the Centro Historico was home to Tenochtitlan, the capital of the mighty Aztec empire, until the Spanish settlers came here in 1521 and ransacked the city, razing it to the ground and building on top of the ancient city.

 Come out of the cathedral, and your next stop is within view: the National Palace.
 While it’s no longer the President’s official residence, it’s still an incredible place and tours are free.
 Inside you can find murals by Diego Rivera (Frida Kahlo’s husband) showing the country’s history.